jianlongchange/jianlongchange.github.io/_pages/AI_Pangaea.md

 <!-- tagline / 背景介绍 -->
 <div style="text-align:left; margin-top:35px; margin-bottom:40px;">
   <p style="font-size:1.15em; color:#444; margin:0 auto 25px auto; line-height:1.55;">
-    The pursuit of artificial general intelligence (AGI) continuously demands generalization in one model across myriad tasks, even those not seen before.
+    The pursuit of artificial general intelligence continuously demands generalization in one model across myriad tasks, even those not seen before.
 However, current AI models are isolated from each other for being limited to specific tasks, now first defined as <em>Intelligence Islands</em>.
 To unify Intelligence Islands into one, we propose <strong>Pangaea</strong>, the first AI supercontinent akin to the geological Pangaea.
 Pangaea encodes any data into a unified format and accumulates universal knowledge through pre-training on datasets across diverse modalities.
   </p>
 </div>